Find Your Answers

 For example, if you child is turning six in August and entering first grade in the fall, you may need an override to sign them up for Outdoor Day Camp.

-Due to licensing, kids must be five to participate in Discovery Camp even if they are entering kindergarten in the fall.
+Due to licensing, kids must be five by the first day of their camp session to participate in Kids on Their Way Camp, even if they are entering kindergarten in the fall.

 I'm getting an error message about my credit card expiration date, what do I do?